JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-setup.md

 To access resources in your multiplatform projects, add the library dependency and organize files within your project directory:

-1. In the `build.gradle.kts` file in the `composeApp` directory, add a dependency to the `commonMain` source set:
+1. In the `build.gradle.kts` file in the `sharedUI` directory, add a dependency to the `commonMain` source set:

    ```kotlin
    kotlin {